Hotel Marketing Guide: 25 Tips to Market Your Hotel and Stand Out from the Competition

 There are easy ways to showcase your efforts to protect the environment that aren’t about credits or points for skipping housekeeping.

-As one example, hotels have ample opportunity to differentiate through the promotion of their eco-friendly choices, like glass cups, stoneware mugs or water carafes in lieu of paper and plastic items.
+For example, hotels have ample opportunity to differentiate by promoting their eco-friendly choices, like glass cups, stoneware mugs, or water carafes, instead of paper and plastic items.
 And energy-saving lightbulbs are an obvious choice when it’s time to replace burned-out bulbs.
-Guests appreciate the sustainable approach and it’s a way to stand out compared to the competition.
+Guests appreciate the sustainable approach, and it’s a way to stand out compared to the competition.